Welcome to the A-to-Z Guide, your detailed source on how things work at Nationals Park.

 Visiting team fans are Nationals Park guests.
 Harassment of the visiting team or their fans will not be tolerated and may result in ejection.
 See GUEST CONDUCT POLICY (General Guidelines).

 Nationals Park guests are encouraged to visit D.C.'s other attractions on their way to the ballpark.
-In addition to the area around the Navy Yard and Southwest Waterfront, guests can take the Orange/Blue Line to the Capitol South Metro and walk to Nationals Park along New Jersey Ave to M Street.
-Guests can also take the Orange/Blue Line to the Eastern Market station and enjoy a multitude of restaurant and retail offerings along Barracks Row's 8th Street SE.
+The revitalized Navy Yard and Southwest Waterfront areas (Green Line) feature several new restaurants within walking distance of Nationals Park.
+Guests can also take the Orange/Blue/Silver Line to the Capitol South Metro and walk to Nationals Park along New Jersey Ave to M Street, or exit at the Eastern Market station near the restaurant and retail offerings along Barracks Row's 8th Street SE.
 Those interested in more information should visit nationals.com/waytogo.

 Washington Nationals Dream Foundation

-The Washington Nationals Dream Foundation and the Washington Nationals Baseball Club are committed to community partnerships that improve the lives of children and families across the Washington Capital Region.
-The Foundation's cornerstone programs are focused on children's education, health and recreation.
-A 501(c)(3) charitable organization, the Dream Foundation has committed to a partnership with the D.C.
-Government to build the Washington Nationals Youth Baseball Academy to teach the game of baseball and provide after-school educational programs for children in the D.C. region.
-Other major projects include the creation of the Washington Nationals Pediatric Diabetes Care Complex at Children's National Medical Center, and the Neighborhood Initiative, which provides grants, in-kind donations and additional resources to support small non-profit organizations in the area surrounding Nationals Park, and beyond.
-The Foundation raises money through special events, raffles, memorabilia auctions and the sale of team-related merchandise.
+The Washington Nationals Dream Foundation (WNDF) is committed to improving the lives of children and teens in the Washington, D.C. region by supporting initiatives focused on academics, the arts, nutrition and sports.
+Through the generosity of Nationals fans and corporate partners, the WNDF is using the power of baseball to provide a world of opportunity to area youth.
+The WNDF partnered with the District of Columbia Government and Events DC to build the Washington Nationals Youth Baseball Academy, a state-of-the-art facility located east of the Anacostia River in Ward 7's Fort Dupont Park.
+The WNDF provided the lead gift for the construction of the Washington Nationals Diabetes Care Complex at Children's National Medical Center, which offers a multi-disciplinary approach to supporting children with diabetes and their families with the largest pediatric diabetes program in the Mid-Atlantic region.
+To date, the WNDF has provided more than $650,000 in grants and additional resources to support nonprofit organizations in the area surrounding Nationals Park and beyond.
+The WNDF's latest initiative is a youth baseball field restoration project which kicked off with the opening of Ryan Zimmerman Field in Randall Park, and there are plans to renovate one field per year with the help of Nationals players and corporate partners.
+The WNDF raises money through special events, 50/50 raffles (see RAFFLE), memorabilia auctions and the sale of team-related merchandise.
 Revenue from fans' scoreboard messages and professional tours of Nationals Park benefit the Foundation as well.
-Fans may also support the Foundation by purchasing personalized baseballs for display on the Nationals Park "Ball Wall" and through online donations.
-For more information, stop by the Dream Foundations kiosk near the Red Porch Restaurant on game days, or visit nationals.com/dream.
-The Foundation offices are located at Nationals Park and staffed year-round: Washington Nationals Dream Foundation
+Fans may also support the Foundation by purchasing personalized baseballs for display on the Nationals Park Wall of Dreams and through online donations.
+For more information, visit nationals.com/dream.
+The Foundation offices are located at Nationals Park and staffed year-round:

 Washington, DC 20003-1507